Biliary fistula

 These may be contrasted to a bile leak, in which bile escapes the bile ducts through a perforation or faulty surgical anastomosis into the abdominal cavity.
 Damage to a bile duct may result in a leak, which may eventually become a biliary fistula.

 Signs and symptoms

-A biliary fistula often occurs in be suspected in a person who has recently undergone a surgical procedure.
+A biliary fistula often occurs or may be suspected in a person who has recently undergone a surgical procedure.
 Pain may occur if the leaked bile is also infected, which can subsequently lead to biliary peritonitis.

-Brochobilary fistula is challenging because patients may have a repeated chest infection, pleural effusion, and perihepatic abdominal collection.
-The patients usually present with bilioptysis (presence of bile in sputum), persistent cough, chest infections, or respiratory distress due to pleural effusion.
+Brochobilary fistula is challenging because patients may experience repeat chest infections, pleural effusion, and perihepatic abdominal collection.
+Such patients usually present with bilioptysis (presence of bile in sputum), persistent cough, chest infections, or respiratory distress due to pleural effusion.
 Bilioptysis is the pathognomonic clinical feature of BBF.

 Extensive ascites may accumulate, especially in the setting of sterile bile leakage, which is often asymptomatic in nature.

 Causes

 It can occur as a complication following biliary trauma (such as cholelithiasis), as an iatrogenic effect or as a result of a penetrating injury.